theMonadicNomad/theMonadicNomad/README.md

 - 🌱 I’m currently working on my Masters Thesis
-- 🤔 I’m looking for opportunities in Haskell, .NET/MERN Full Stack
+- 🤔 I’m looking for opportunities in Haskell, C++, .NET/MERN Full Stack
 - 💬 Ask me about Student life in Sweden.
 - 📫 How to reach me:  { 'hello@nagacharan.me', '+46-704-648-358' }